 Scarlett equated “in issue” with “relevant.”
 In other words, Ruben’s health was relevant to her negligence claim and therefore not privileged.

-The Illinois Supreme Court did not buy this comparison, holding that one party cannot place another party’s health at issue and then claim at-issue privilege waiver.
+The Illinois Supreme Court did not buy this comparison.
+It held that one party cannot place another party’s health at issue and then claim at-issue privilege waiver.
 The privilege belongs to the privilege holder—here, the patient—and only the patient may waive the privilege by placing his health at issue.
 Allowing one party to waive another party’s privilege would “render the privilege virtually meaningless.”

 Scarlett, no doubt thinking “Where shall I go?
 What shall I do?,” argued that the Court’s interpretation permits parties like Ruben to “hide relevant medical conditions.”
 But this is a known consequence of all evidentiary privileges—the exclusion of relevant evidence for sound policy reasons.

 The Court cited with approval Griego v.
 Douglas, 2018 WL 2376330 (DNM May 24, 2018) (available here), a federal-court decision refusing to find at-issue waiver in a similar situation under New Mexico law.
-This twist on the at-issue waiver doctrine is unsettled in many jurisdictions, so the Illinois Supreme Court’s ruling, combined with Griego, provides practitioners and law clerks an excellent starting point when one attempts to waive another’s privilege.
+This twist on the at-issue waiver doctrine is unsettled in many jurisdictions.
+So, the Illinois Supreme Court’s ruling, combined with Griego, provides lawyers and judges an excellent starting point when one attempts to waive another’s privilege.